jamesplease/core-hooks/README.md

           className={classnames('myDiv', {
             'myDiv-active': applyActiveClass,
           })}>
-          This div animates in and out
+          This div animates in and out.
+The current state is {mountedState}.
         </div>
       )}
     </>